Ten Of The Best Places To Take Kids In The Hunter Valley

 If you want acres of beautiful scenery for the kids to soak up nature, and see life-sized Story Book characters that will thrill their little imaginations, then Hunter Valley Gardens is the place to visit.
 An outing to the award-winning themed gardens will take between 2-3 hours and all the pathways are stroller friendly.
-There is also a fun train ride for the littlies or for those who may find walking all over 60 acres of the garden too tiring.
-The Garden's hold special signature events throughout the year, including the Christmas Lights Spectacular, Snow Time in the Gardens, Mega Creatures and the mega Easter Hunt.
-There are carnival rides and the Garden Terrance serves delicious bistro food.
+There is also a fun train ride for the littlies or for those who may find walking all over 14 hectares of the garden too tiring.
+Explore a 10m high waterfall, topiary displays, man-made ponds, statues, murals, beautiful architectural structures and much more.
+The Garden's hold special signature events throughout the year, including the Christmas Lights Spectacular, Snow Time in the Gardens, the Mega Creatures Night Safari and the mega Easter Hunt.
+There are carnival rides during event periods and the Garden Terrance serves delicious bistro food.
 Grab a table on the deck so you can view the beautiful Oriental garden while you eat.
-The baby change area is near the entrance and don’t forget to check out the lovely souvenirs in the gift shop.

 The surrounding Hunter Valley Gardens Shopping Village is a quaint place to go if you’re looking for a bite to eat, souvenirs and knick-knacks or forgot to bring your toothbrush from home!
-The collection of over 20 boutique stores sell sweets, honey, wine, chocolate, candles, books, toys, handmade crafts and loads more.
+The collection of over 20 boutique stores sell sweets, honey, wine, candles, books, toys, handmade crafts and loads more.
 Children may like to stare at the rows of sweets at the British Lolly Shop or glance over the books and toys at Village Books.
-There is also a small playground adjacent to the Village, so grab a gourmet hamper from Oscars or a ploughman’s platter from Taste of the Country and enjoy a picnic.
-The kids will also love to visit the Cupcake Espresso after lunch!
+There is a small playground adjacent to the Village.

-The perfectly-proportioned Hunter Valley Zoo is home to a menagerie of interesting animals, from dingos to iguanas and monkeys to lions!
-Kids will love hand-feeding some of the farmyard animals, kangaroos and birds in the walk-through interactive yards.
-Zoo highlights include amazing animal encounters where you can feed and interact with exotic creatures like Meerkats, Lemurs and Tamarins, plus daily keep talks.
-It’s fun to watch the meerkats poking their heads out of the burrows.
-There are also BBQ facilities for those keen to make a day out of it.
+The Hunter Valley Zoo is one of the region's best attractions and home to a menagerie of native and exotic fauna from dingos to iguanas and monkeys to lions!
+Having been recently acquired by Sydney Wildlife Parks, Hunter Valley Zoo is now part of the biggest private collection of animals in Australia, delivering world-class care and a unique, up-close experience.
+Kids will love hand-feeding some of the farmyard animals, kangaroos and birds in the walk-through interactive yards, or you can take it to the next level with an amazing animal encounter where you can feed and interact with exotic creatures like Meerkats, Lemurs and Tamarins.
+There are daily zookeeper talks and BBQ facilities for those keen to make a day out of it.